kuzudb/kuzudb.github.io/docs/blog/factorization.md

 you can read all about it from the pioneers of [columnar RDBMSs](https://www.nowpublishers.com/article/Details/DBS-024).

-[^3]: Note that GDBMSs are able to avoid scans of entire files because notice that they do the join on internal record IDs, which mean something very specific.
-If a system needs to scan the name property of node with ID 75, it can often arithmetically compute the disk page and offset where this is stored, because node IDs are dense (i.e., start from 0, 1, 2...) and so can serve as pointers if the systems storage design exploits this.
-This is what I was referring to as "Predefined/pointer-based joins", which is a good advantage for GDBMS to efficiently evaluate the joins of node records that are happening along the "predefined" edges in the database.
+[^3]: Note that GDBMSs are able to avoid scans of entire files because notice that they do the join on internal record/node IDs, which mean something very specific.
+If a system needs to scan the name property of node with record/node ID 75, it can often arithmetically compute the disk page and offset where this is stored, because record IDs are dense, i.e., start from 0, 1, 2..., and so can serve as pointers if the system's storage design exploits this.
+This is what I was referring to as "Predefined/pointer-based joins" in my [previous blog post](https://kuzudb.com/blog/what-every-gdbms-should-do-and-vision.html).
+This is a good feature of GDBMSs that allows them to efficiently evaluate the joins of node records that are happening along the "predefined" edges in the database.
-I don't know of a mechanism RDBMSs, where joins are value-based, can do something similar, unless they develop a mechanism to convert value-based joins to pointer-based joins.
-See my student [Guodong's work last year in VLDB] of how this can be done.
+I don't know of a mechanism where RDBMSs can do something similar, unless they develop a mechanism to convert value-based joins to pointer-based joins.
+See my student [Guodong's work last year in VLDB](https://www.vldb.org/pvldb/vol15/p1011-jin.pdf) of how this can be done.
+In Kùzu, our sideways information passing technique follows Guodong's design in this work.

 [^5]: Umbra is being developed by [Thomas Neumann](XXX) and his group.
 If Thomas's name does not ring a bell let me explain his weight in the field like this.
 As the